izzeddin62/alu-higher_level_programming/python-input_output/README.md

 a function that returns the JSON representation of an object
 ### 4-from_json_string.py
 a function that returns an object (Python data structure) represented by a JSON string
+### 5-save_to_json_file.py
+a function that writes an Object to a text file, using a JSON representation